-Canis Minor is one of the Greek constellations.
-It represents the bigger dog following the mythical hunter Orion in pursuit of a hare, represented by Lepus constellation.
+Canis Major is one of the Greek constellations.
+It represents the bigger dog following the mythical hunter Orion in pursuit of a hare, represented by the constellation Lepus.
 The constellation is also sometimes associated with Laelaps, the fastest dog in the world, given to Europa by Zeus as a present.

 Genitive: Canis Minoris

 Canis Minor represents the smaller dog following Orion.
-The constellation is also sometimes associated with Maera, the dog that belonged to Icarius, the unlucky wine-maker who was killed by his friends and is represented by Boötes constellation.
-The dog was said to have jumped off a cliff out of grief after Icarius was killed.
+The constellation is also sometimes associated with Maera, the dog that belonged to Icarius, the unlucky wine-maker who met his end at the hands of a group of shepherds who believed that he had poisoned them.
+Icarius is represented by the constellation Boötes.
+The dog was said to have jumped off a cliff out of grief.

-Capricornus is one of the ancient constellations first catalogued by Ptolemy in the 2nd century.
+Capricornus is one of the ancient constellations first catalogued by Ptolemy.
 The constellation’s name means “the goat.”
 Capricornus is usually taken to represent the Greek forest deity Pan, who had the horns and legs of a goat.
-It is also sometimes identified as Amalthea, the goat that suckled the infant Zeus.
+The constellation is also sometimes identified as Amalthea, the goat that nursed the infant Zeus.

 Cassiopeia constellation represents the boastful queen Cassiopeia, wife of Cepheus and mother of Andromeda in Greek mythology.
-Cassiopeia claimed that she was more beautiful than the Nereids, and the nymphs asked the sea god Poseidon to punish the queen for her vanity.
+In the myth, Cassiopeia claimed that she was more beautiful than the Nereids.
+The nymphs asked the sea god Poseidon to punish the queen for her vanity.
 Poseidon sent the sea monster Cetus to ravage the queen’s land.
 King Cepheus asked an oracle for help and was told that he had to sacrifice his daughter Andromeda to appease Poseidon.
 The king and queen left their daughter chained to a rock, but Andromeda was saved from the monster by Perseus.
 Cassiopeia and Cepheus were placed into the sky by Poseidon.
 It is said that Cassiopeia spends six months every year upside down in the sky as punishment for her boastfulness.

 Centaurus constellation represents the half-man, half-horse hybrid creature from Greek mythology.
 It is usually associated with Chiron, the wise centaur who mentored Heracles, Theseus, Achilles, Jason, and other famous Greek heroes.